Image showing Lokalise translating apps into different languages

 Option 3: Integrate using Lokalise iOS SDK

-Using our framework gives an opportunity to update your app texts over-the-air without the need to resubmit for AppStore review.
+Using our framework gives an opportunity to update your app texts over-the-air (OTA) without the need to resubmit for AppStore review.
 Please refer to Lokalise iOS SDK instructions.

 The displayed logo is is a trademark of Apple Inc. Lokalise is an independent product and has not been authorized, sponsored, or otherwise approved by Apple Inc.